dmueller39/conduct-create/firsthabit.md

 # Creating Your First Habit

 This guide will explain how you can create habits and routines on Conduct.
 Conduct has a flexible content system, designed to combine differentiated daily content, prompts, audio, and interactive elements.
-Throughout this document, we will use the term "habit" and "routine" to refer to a unit of content.
+Throughout this document, we will use the term "habit" and "routine" interchangeably to refer to a unit of content.

 ## Source Files